ericahoff/developer-coding-exercise/README.md

 # developer-coding-exercise
 Coding exercise for interview.

-This is a simple full-stack application to fulfill the skill assessment requirements.
+This is a simple full-stack application to fulfill the interview exercise requirements.

 Tech Stack: